What’s the issue?

 The Health and Social Care Act 2012 extended market-based approaches, emphasising a diverse provider market, competition and patient choice as ways of improving health care.
 There is evidence that this led to a large number of contracts being awarded to private providers, but it did not result in a significant increase in spending on the private sector.
 This was in part because these contracts tended to be smaller than those awarded to NHS providers.

 Hinchingbrooke Hospital is another controversial example.
 The hospital was franchised to a private sector operator, Circle, in a process initiated in 2009.
-In January 2015 Circle announced that it intended to hand management of Hinchingbrooke back to the NHS as a result of financial pressures and having been put into special measures as a result of significant failures of care.
+In January 2015, Circle announced that it would hand management of Hinchingbrooke back to the NHS as a result of financial pressures and having been put into special measures as a result of significant failures of care.
 Further management franchises seem unlikely because the significant financial challenges facing the NHS make them less attractive to the private sector.